 The user notices a field below the delivery location field.
 The text in the field reads “Expires in,” and from this the user knows he must specify for how long his order should remain active.
 He notices a time already shown and assumes it is the default time, but he wants his expiration time to be longer, so he knows to tap the field.
 The application takes the user to a page with a list of elapsed times and the default time already selected.
 Similar to Apple’s auto-lock timer in iOS settings, the user knows that he can select only one time.
 He selects an elapsed time and taps the back button, knowing it will return him to the "New order" screen with his newly chosen expiration time shown in the appropriate field.

 The user notices a button at the bottom that reads "Send Request."
 He assumes that tapping the button will send his request, so he glances at all of his previously entered information to ensure correctness.
 Satisfied, the user taps the "Send request" button and immediately notices a pop up box informing him of his successfully sent request.
-He now knows his listing is visible to drivers, so he taps "OK."".
+He now knows his listing is visible to drivers, so he taps "OK."

 2.4.4 Accept available order request